distributeaid/distributeaid.org/content/pages/home.md

     who continue to work to protect people in crowded refugee camps.
 Because COVID-19 affects everybody, our response grew as the virus spread.
 We now also collaborate with multiple grassroots networks in the US to support their response.
+- title: In-kind Donations
+  location: Global
+  description: Distribute Aid runs a successful in-kind donation programme where we
+    connect companies with aid organisations.
+Through our network of hundreds of charities, we can handle coordinating large volumes of donations.
+To date, we have secured over 5 million items through our in-kind donor programme.
+Email [donate-aid@distributeaid.org](mailto:donate-aid@distributeaid.org
+    "Contact Distribute Aid") if you can donate in-kind.

 ---